 Telephone number

-EnronCredit.com would provide gratis the initial delivery of bulk data and the subscription for updates during the first twelve months of the agreement.

 Costs

-EnronCredit.com will incur the cost of developing the ability to transmit credit information in real time
+EnronCredit.com may incur the cost of developing the ability to transmit credit information in real time.

-i2 will incur the cost of connecting to the EIN and for developing the ability to subscribe to the updated information in a mutually agreed upon frequency.
+i2 may incur the cost of connecting to the EIN and for developing the ability to subscribe to the updated information in a mutually agreed upon frequency.

-Enron Credit.com will provide gratis the initial delivery of bulk data and the subscription for updates during the term of this agreement.
+Fees

+EnronCredit.com is offering the products discussed in this document free of charge for an initial one year term.

+At each 12 month interval after the date of execution of the agreement, both parties agree to review the fee structure and negotiate a revised, mutually acceptable fee arrangement.

+EnronCredit.com has the right to charge fees for transactions and additional products or services not covered by this agreement.

 Term

-The term of the agreement is one year at which time either party may choose to discontinue the relationship or the agreement can be extended with both parties' consent.
+The term of the agreement is three years.
+At the end of this period, either party may choose to discontinue the relationship or the agreement can be extended with both parties' consent.

-Master Agreement

-A master agreement between i2 and Enron will substitute for individual agreements between EnronCredit.com and each marketplace in which i2 has at least a 51% ownership position which wishes to buy or sell bankruptcy swaps.

 Potential Areas for Growth

 of the Relationship

-Beyond the scope of this document, EnronCredit.com may, in the future, choose to jointly pursue additional fee-based product or service offerings
+Beyond the scope of this document, EnronCredit.com may, in the future, choose to jointly pursue additional fee-based product or service offerings.

 An example of such a potential opportunity might be for EnronCredit.com to provide integrated credit risk management systems which allow subscribers to automatically monitor credit risk positions and transfer or assume credit risk with EnronCredit.com.

+Announcements

+Any announcement made related to this agreement must be approved in advance in writing by both parties.

 Mergers or Acquisitions

-In the event that either party is acquired by a third party, this agreement will remain in effect until the original agreed-upon termination date.
+In the event that either party is acquired by a third party, this agreement would remain in effect until the original agreed-upon termination date.

 Training and Development

-EnronCredit.com and Enron Broadband Services will make available customary training on our platforms and data feeds for i2's qualified technical staff.
+EnronCredit.com and Enron Broadband Services may make available customary training on our platforms and data feeds for i2's qualified technical staff.

-i2 will do the same for EnronCredit.com and Enron Broadband Services.

-The frequency and duration of this training will be mutually agreed upon between all parties.
+i2 may do the same for EnronCredit.com and Enron Broadband Services.
+The frequency and duration of this training would be mutually agreed upon between all parties.

 Intellectual Property

-None of the parties of this agreement will have acquired or transferred any intellectual property rights as a result of this agreement.
+None of the parties of this agreement would have acquired or transferred any intellectual property rights as a result of this agreement.

 Exclusivity